-After ‘Simplicity’, there were further changes in personnel as Carl left the band, so the line-up became - Dean Peckett (lead vocals/guitar), Mick Baker (drums), alongwith Shaun Crowcroft (bass) and Paul Nash (lead guitar/ backing vocals [of ‘The Danse Society’]).
+After ‘Simplicity’, there were further changes in personnel as Carl left the band, so the line-up became - Dean Peckett (lead vocals/guitar), Mick Baker (drums), along with Shaun Crowcroft (bass) and Paul Nash (lead guitar/ backing vocals [of ‘The Danse Society’]).
 Although Paul was originally the producer for the new sessions, he soon became an integral band member.
 It is not known whether this line-up played live or not.

 The new line-up recorded two sessions in 1987, with a view to a possible third album.
-But it soon became obvious that this was a new band with a new style and direction and then… this line-up broke-up in the summer of 1988.
+But it soon became obvious that this was a new band with a new style and direction (see Barnsley Chronicle Feature-1988) and then… this line-up broke-up in the summer of 1988.
 Of the tracks recorded - nothing was released at the time, and there was no epitaph for the band.
 Much later two tracks from these sessions surfaced on YouTube (go to the page: Party Day on YouTube for more info).
 Both tracks provided clues as to their change in musical direction (much rawer).
 Whether these tracks were just demos or a working album in motion were unclear at the time, but Party Day called it a day, and that was that - No blaze of glory, no fish and chip supper.

 Since Dean passed away in Jan 2016, the whole of these sessions have appeared on YouTube as a tribute to him, under its silly working title for the sessions/album.

-Most of the members of Party Day can still be found; Carl continued with his Vortex T-shirt company (check it out) in Barnsley, and also was part of a short lived duo with his brother Greg, creatively called Pastry Dave & The Obvious Wigs.
+Most of the members of Party Day can still be found; Carl continued to grow his Vortex T-shirt company (check it out) in Barnsley, and also was part of a short lived duo with his brother Greg, creatively called Pastry Dave & The Obvious Wigs.
 Mick crossed over the Pennines to Manchester, and is still deeply involved with music (Loopadelic amongst others) and building studio technology.
 Martin is somewhere in deepest Wombwell and Paul Nash re-kindled the light that is The Danse Society and enjoys a happy gothic life in Scarborough.
 As already mentioned, sadly Dean passed away, however, he alone had been keen on ‘one last gig’ for the band, but that was not to be.

 So what else?
 Well a few years on from the early days and back from Uni, Greg Firth picked up his guitar again.
-This led to him becaming part of the Barnsley indie rock band The Black Lamps - a multi-talented band with a great local pedigree.
+This led to him becoming part of the Barnsley indie rock band The Black Lamps - a multi-talented band with a great local pedigree.
 They formed in 2006 and were Greg, bass (Party Day), Lyndon Scarfe, gtr (The Danse Society) and Dean Ormston, drums and Liam Stewart, vocals & gtr (both Creatures of Habit).